 However, for every bottle of omega-3 purchased, Sapling will plant one tree, which is a good way to ensure you’re purchasing more than a supplement, and that you can actually contribute by making the right consumer decisions.

 Omega-3s are abundant in plant-based foods, however, it’s nigh impossible to find the long-chained fatty acids EPA and DHA in plant-based foods other than seaweed and algae.

 Alpha-linolenic Acid (ALA), which is also an Omega-3 fatty acid, is widely available through vegetable oils, nuts, and seeds.
-More importantly, ALA is an essential fatty acid, which means it must be obtained through diet.
+More importantly, ALA is an essential fatty acid, which means we must obtain it through diet.

 ALA can be converted into EPA and then to DHA, but the conversion (which takes place primarily in the liver) is limited, with reported rates of less than 15%.
 Apparently, ALA is efficiently converted to EPA, but it may require large amounts of ALA to produce optimal amounts of DHA.

-And even though this is a highly-debated topic, broadly-speaking, this is the reason vegans are interested in vegan omega 3 supplements.
-They don’t know whether or not consuming ALA-rich foods can be sufficiently sustainable, and so they turn to supplements, righteously so.
+And even though this is a highly debated topic, this is the reason vegans are interested in vegan Omega 3 supplements.
+They don’t know whether consuming ALA-rich foods is sufficient, and some of them turn to supplements as a preventing measure.

 Can you go without vegan DHA supplements?